Akron, Ohio

 Akron (/ˈækrən/) is a city in Summit County, Ohio, United States, and its county seat.
-It is the fifth-most populous city in Ohio, with a population of 190,469 at the 2020 census.
+It is located in Northeast Ohio along the Little Cuyahoga River, approximately 40 mi south of Cleveland.
+Akron had a population of 190,469 at the 2020 census, making it the fifth-most populous city in Ohio.
 The Akron metropolitan area has an estimated 702,000 residents.
-Akron is located on the western edge of the Glaciated Allegheny Plateau in Northeast Ohio, about 40 mi south of downtown Cleveland.

-First settled in 1810, the city was founded by Simon Perkins and Paul Williams in 1825 along the Little Cuyahoga River at the summit of the developing Ohio and Erie Canal.

-Its name is derived from the Greek word ἄκρον (ákron), signifying a summit or high point.
-It was briefly renamed South Akron after Eliakim Crosby founded nearby North Akron in 1833, until both merged into an incorporated village in 1836.
+Akron was founded in 1825 by Simon Perkins and Paul Williams at the summit of the Ohio and Erie Canal.
+Its name is derived from the Greek word ἄκρον (ákron), meaning summit.
+The canal facilitated early growth by connecting the city to regional and national markets.
+During the late 19th and early 20th centuries, Akron became a center of rubber and tire manufacturing; it was the headquarters of B.F.
+Goodrich, Firestone, General Tire, and Goodyear (which is still based in the city) and was nicknamed the "Rubber Capital of the World".
+It was also known as a center of airship development.

-In the 1910s, Akron doubled in population, making it the nation's fastest-growing city.
-A long history of rubber and tire manufacturing, carried on today by the Goodyear Tire and Rubber Company, gave Akron the nickname "Rubber Capital of the World".
-It was once known as a center of airship development.
-Today, its economy includes manufacturing, education, healthcare, and biomedical research; leading employers include Akron Children's Hospital, Gojo Industries, FirstEnergy, and Summa Health.
-Other significant institutions include the Akron Art Museum, Akron Civic Theatre, Stan Hywet Hall and Gardens, and University of Akron.
+Today, Akron's economy includes manufacturing, education, healthcare, and biomedical research.
+The city is home to the University of Akron, which has a focus on polymer science based in the region's industrial legacy.
+Akron also serves as a regional center for medical services, anchored by Akron Children's Hospital and Summa Health.
+Cultural and civic institutions include the Akron Art Museum, Stan Hywet Hall and Gardens, and a network of parks integrated into the Ohio & Erie Canalway National Heritage Area.

-Notable historic events in Akron include the passage of the Akron School Law of 1847, which created the K–12 system; the popularization of the church architectural Akron Plan, the foundation of Alcoholics Anonymous, the Akron Experiment into preventing goiters with iodized salt, the 1983 Supreme Court case City of Akron v.
-Akron Center for Reproductive Health; and portions of the 2014 Gay Games.

-A racially diverse city, Akron saw noted racial relations speeches by Sojourner Truth in 1851 (the Ain't I A Woman? speech), W. E. B. Du Bois in 1920, and President Bill Clinton in 1997.
-Major episodes of civil unrest in Akron have included the riot of 1900, rubber strike of 1936, the Wooster Avenue riots of 1968, and the 2022 protests surrounding the killing of Jayland Walker.
+Notable historic events in Akron include the passage of the Akron School Law of 1847, which created the K–12 system; the popularization of the church architectural Akron Plan, the foundation of Alcoholics Anonymous, the 1983 Supreme Court case City of Akron v.
+Akron Center for Reproductive Health, and portions of the 2014 Gay Games.
+The city was the site of notable speeches on race and civil rights, including the Ain't I A Woman? speech by Sojourner Truth in 1851, W. E. B. Du Bois in 1920, and President Bill Clinton in 1997.
+Periods of civil unrest have included the riot of 1900, the rubber strike of 1936, the Wooster Avenue riots of 1968, and the 2022 protests surrounding the killing of Jayland Walker.